loraaaamrita/asset-tracker-angular/README.md

 ## Online demo

-You can see our app in acction at <a href="http://asset-tracker.bluerockapps.com">asset-tracker.bluerockapps.com</a>
+You can see our app in action at <a href="http://asset-tracker.bluerockapps.com" target="_blank">asset-tracker.bluerockapps.com</a>

 username: demo@bluerockapps.com
 password: password